What is a notice of intent to offset? Why is the IRS taking your tax refund?

 What does tax refund offset mean?

-This is when the government takes your tax refund to cover unpaid taxes or liabilities to a government agency.
+This is when the government takes your tax refund to cover unpaid taxes or other liabilities to a government agency.

 Will a tax offset delay my refund?